NordicSemiconductor/pc-nrfconnect-launcher/README.md

 ## Prerequisites

-### macOS
+### macOS and Linux

-J-Link driver needs to be separately installed on macOS.
+J-Link driver needs to be separately installed on macOS and Linux.
 Download and install it from [SEGGER](https://www.segger.com/downloads/jlink) under the section *J-Link Software and Documentation Pack*.
-Without it when running the apps you would otherwise get error messages when running the apps like `CouldNotOpenDLL` or `JLINKARM_DLL_NOT_FOUND`.
+Without it when running the apps you would otherwise get error messages when running the apps like `CouldNotFindJprogDLL`, `CouldNotOpenDLL` or `JLINKARM_DLL_NOT_FOUND`.

-### Linux
+#### Linux only

-J-Link driver needs to be separately installed on Linux.
-Download and install it from [SEGGER](https://www.segger.com/downloads/jlink) under the section *J-Link Software and Documentation Pack*.
-Without it when running the apps you would otherwise get error messages when running the apps like `CouldNotFindJprogDLL`.

 In order to access Nordic USB devices with correct permissions *udev* rules need to be set up once.
 For this purpose [nrf-udev](https://github.com/NordicSemiconductor/nrf-udev) repository has been created, follow instructions there.